-A trend of several years of losses reversed in 2013 with a positive change in net assets (net income) in 2013 of \$488,895.
-The positive change in net assets was primarily due to positive investment valuation adjustments on equity investments.
+A trend of several years of losses was reversed in 2013.
+The NMSBIC had a positive change in net assets in 2014 of \$326,111.
+The positive change in net assets was primarily due to interest income on loans, realized gains on equity investments, and positive investment valuation adjustments on equity investments.
+As noted above, interest income increased in 2014, but was offset by lower gains on equity investments in 2014.